There are several ways to install Spotify on Ubuntu, Linux Mint, and other Linux distributions, and in this guide we show you two of them.

 Add the Spotify Linux Repository

-First, you need to open the Software Sources app:
+To use the GUI open the Software Sources app:

-When the window opens select the ‘Other Software’ tab in Software Sources
+Select the ‘Other Software’ tab in Software Sources

 Click ‘Add’ and paste the following the entry field of the box that appears: